CW 360/ENG 594A Writers & Other Artists

 3. Final Project: A final paper (3-5 pages for undergraduate students; 7-10 for graduate students) is due at the last class session.
 Paper topic must relate to the course but is otherwise open; may concern a single writer, a selection of writers, or a general writing topic that came out of course discussions (and references the semester's readings).

 4. Materials required for this course: Choose at least one book by each author.
-Books will be available at the Campus Bookstore, downstairs in Trade Books, not upstairs in Text Books.
+Books will be available at the Campus Bookstore.
+There will be a display of these books in the Trade Books section rather than the Text Books section.
+Ask at the bookstore if you have difficulty locating them.

 5. Registered students should visit the course Blackboard site well ahead of our first visitor to be sure you are clear on all aspects of the class.
 Check out Blackboard and then email Prof. Gelineau with any questions.

-Schedule Class meets ONLY on the following days:
+Schedule Class meets ONLY on the following days.
+Check Blackboard (not BUBrain) for locations: